 - Contact: (904) 251-2320

 - Big Talbot Island State Park comprises of 7 different parks, from sandy beaches to salt marshes.
 Hike, kayaking, swimming, fishing and exploring.
 We took the Blackrock Trail to explore the cool tidal pools and followed the beach north and found Boneyard Beach- sun and salt bleached trees that kept us busy climbing through and on.
-There was even a shell of a mine!
-(Though not sure if it survived this last hurricane!)
-The things you find on the beach!
-Though there is no camping at this park, you can head a little south to the nearby Little Talbot Island State Park!
+There was even a shell of a mine 🙂 The things you find on the beach.
+Though there is no camping at this park, you can head a little south to the nearby Little Talbot Island State Park.

 - Located at: 12157 Heckscher Drive, Jacksonville, FL 32226